 Turn in All Work On Time.
 All assignments are due by the assigned due date and time and are considered late if submitted after that.
 Deadlines must be honored.
 For major essays and assignments, exceptions can be made with fair notice in case of emergency with proper documentation (doctor's note, mechanic's bill, athletic commitment, etc.), and the work must be turned in by the newly assigned due date; there are no exceptions to this.
-There is an automatic 20% penalty per day for late submissions.
+For non-major assignments, there is an automatic 20% penalty per day.
+Some in-class activities will be due by the end of class, and the same late penalty will apply.
 If you are consistently late, whether due to technology issues or otherwise, your overall grade may be affected.
 Many activities in the course are time-sensitive, so it is crucial to be submitting and providing your feedback and input on time.
 These policies are in place to be fair to your classmates who also have demanding schedules and to support a sequenced step-by-step, collaborative approach to developing your writing.
 Please, be aware that missing an original due date is very cumbersome to everyone in the class.